 This popular dataset contains information about different types of iris flowers and their characteristics, such as petal length, petal width, and sepal length.
 The goal is to predict the species of the iris flower based on these characteristics.

 Build data visualization projects with these helpful datasets.
-We looked at data that had potential for interesting visualizations as well as datasets that weren’t too messy or overly complex.
+We looked at data with the potential for interesting visualizations and datasets that weren’t too messy or overly complex.

-This dataset includes revenue and sales data from Supercell and asks you to create a visualization of a single aspect of the data that you find important.
+This dataset includes revenue and sales data from Supercell and asks you to visualize a single aspect of the data that you find important.

 With more than 11 million nodes and 85 million edges, this dataset is useful for building graphical relationship models of X users.